Clarity logoClarity logoClarity

 CFA exams are administered at Prometric testing centers worldwide.
 These are professional, standardized facilities; the same type of centers used for medical boards, actuarial exams, and other high-stakes tests.
 Understanding the environment before you walk in eliminates surprises and lets you focus entirely on the exam.

 Plan to arrive at least 30 minutes before your scheduled appointment time.
-Prometric recommends this buffer, and for good reason.
+Prometric recommends this buffer, and with reason.
 You'll need to check in, store your personal belongings, and go through security screening before being seated.
 If you arrive late, you may forfeit your exam appointment entirely; no refund, no reschedule.
 Treat the arrival time like a flight departure: build in extra buffer for traffic, parking, and unexpected delays.

 When you arrive, you'll check in at the front desk.
 A proctor will verify your identity by checking your government-issued photo ID (passport or driver's license).
 The name on your ID must exactly match the name on your CFA Institute registration; even minor discrepancies (like a middle name on one but not the other) can cause problems.
 Verify this well before exam day.